arhamansari11/arhamansari11/README.md

 - 😸 It’s good to learn from other’s mistakes, I wish people learn something from me.
 - ⚡ Fun fact I am Funny.
 - 🤍 Love to learn new Technologies.
-- 💬 Ask me about Front-End.
+- 💬 Ask me about React and Javascript.
 - 🥅 2023 Goals: Contribute more to Open Source projects.
 - 📫 How to reach me **arham96100@gmail.com**.
 - 📞 Don't hesitate to reach out & let's connect and start a conversation.